 2. Quantitative Standard (Completion Rate) – A student must maintain a minimum cumulative completion rate of 67%.

-3. Maximum Timeframe – A student must successfully complete the program of study within its timeframe.
+3. Quantitative Standard (Maximum Timeframe) – A student must successfully complete the program of study within its timeframe.
 Federal regulations specify that the timeframe may not exceed 150% of the published length of the program.
 When students exceed the timeframe for their programs of study, they are no longer eligible to receive financial aid.
-However, students can submit an appeal to the Director of Financial Aid to have their eligibility extended if there are extenuating circumstances.
+However, students can submit an appeal to the Appeals Committee to have their eligibility extended if there are extenuating circumstances.

 Credit Hours Attempted*

 *Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the census date of each academic term, or for which the student received a grade.
 The census date is defined as the day following the last day for registration and payment as outlined in the College catalog.